chandler-scott/iov-sim/README.md

 Implementing federated deep reinforcement learning to enable cluster based communication in IoV.

+## Notes ##
+If you change the dimensions of a neural network for the vehicle application, you must change the dimensions of the RSU to match, or vice versa.

 ## Supported program versions ##

 - Veins 5.2 (see <http://veins.car2x.org/>)